-The Continental Bulldog, also known as the Conti, is a relatively new bulldog-type developed in Switzerland during the mid 2000s.
+The Continental Bulldog, also known as the “Conti,” is a relatively new bulldog-type bred in Switzerland during the mid 2000s.
 And like many of the modern Bulldogs, the Continental was developed to reduce the number of health problems in these dogs.

 The famous Swiss breeder Imelda Angehrn, now called the “Grand Old Lady of Bulldogs,” is responsible for the creation of the Continental.
 Her family had been breeding English Bulldogs all her life.
 However, there were problems she wanted to fix.

 Not only did she want a more agile Bulldog, but also one with fewer breathing problems.
-She tried crossbreeding with many similar dogs.
-Though it wasn’t until 2001 that she succeeded by crossbreeding the Olde English Bulldog with the English Bulldog.
+That said, she tried crossbreeding with many similar dogs.
+However, it wasn’t until 2001 that she succeeded with the Olde English Bulldog and English Bulldog hybrid.

 Continental Bulldog Temperament